We are in Nicaragua this month, mostly working along side Way of the Cross staff.

 We ride the van to Granada and go back to our hotel.
 I remove my jeans and Juanita takes them and other accumulated non-sink laundry to the laundry place while Paul showers.

-When she gets back we head to Tele Pizza planning to take the long way up by Hot Dog Connection corner to change money with a coyotes and buy some skin cream at a pharmacy.
+When she gets back we head to Tele Pizza planning to take the long way up by Hot Dogs Connection corner to change money with a coyote and buy some skin cream at a pharmacy.
 We talk to Allen at Erick Tours about a ride to the airport, and say we will make a deposit after supper, but we are in a hurry to get to coyote corner and the pharmacy before they close.
 He takes us to a coyote around the corner from our hotel and to two pharmacies.
 I am wondering if he would be offended if I gave him a tip for his helpful actions and decide that it might be offensive.
 Coming out of the second pharmacy after a degree of success finding the cream we were looking for he says, “can you loan me $8 ?”
 I give him 200 cords.

 We walked to Tele Pizza for a Mediterranean salad.
 On the walk home we buy some bananas in a touristy corner store and walk down the street for water and detergent.
 I ask for Fabuloso which they don’t have and she asks me what it’s for.
 Apparently despite the gardener in Oaxaca washing his clothes in Fabuloso it is more of a disinfectant like Mr. Clean.
 She sells me a small bag of clothes detergent.
 Back home we see the tail end of wheel and all of jeopardy, watch a bit more TV then wash daily clothes and crash early.